 - It ignores the safety of ALL our constituency.
 The experts can tell us what is unsafe, but each person will weigh personal risks and advice to determine “their” reasonable security.
 We look forward to hearing our Health Commission’s response to the approved strategy.

-- Technological aversions should not disenfranchise delegates or leave bishops and general officers with options.
+- Technological aversions should not disenfranchise delegates or leave bishops and general officers without options.
 Bishops and general officers are required to appear.
-Why must delegates at personal risk forfeit their seat when we have the tools available to include them.
+Why must delegates at personal risk forfeit their seat when we have the tools available to include them?
 I would like to think they are wise, experienced AMEs whose gifts make them an asset in our quadrennial meeting.

 - There is no such thing as a safety bubble from your door to the door of the meeting site.
 We may take all of the known precautions at the hotels and convention center.
 We cannot travel without risk, and there is no guarantee the bubble will not be breached amid so many secular temptations.

 - Are we disciplined enough to follow the COVID rules?
 Watching our gatherings, we see the masks resting beneath the nose.
 The good intentioned opening arms for hugs; extending hands for a shake; gobbling chicken and rolling on the floor in laughter in response to the latest joke.
 Will will come out of 15 months of separation with the requisite discipline?

 - Leadership seems not to be keeping up with the times and not getting some fresh, progressive ideas.
 Using the “old” clickers; thinking that just because we don’t stream that our meetings are private and secure; glossing over important matters; rushing critical decisions with insufficient information; and shutting our loyal members out of sessions that once were public, are clear indications of addressable problems.